 About us We're a creative husband and wife team, involved in music and visual arts.
-We are located on a 195 acre mountain site with off-grid solar and hydro electricity above Redwood Valley.
-We have 2 acres deer-fenced with annual and perennial vegetables, orchard trees, and shrubs.
-There are two ponds and seasonal creeks on the land.
+We are located at the Southern edge of the Berkshires.
+We have 1 acre deer-fenced with annual and perennial vegetables, orchard trees, and shrubs.
+There are two seasonal creeks on the land.
 We practice permaculture We have been creating perennial plant guilds in the vegetable and orchard areas and learning what actually works well and what does not.
 Our specialty is a 40-ingredient herbal, floral and greens salad.
 We conduct classes about the properties of the ingredients and how to grow them effectively.
 Interns are welcome to attend/ assist with these.
-We currently sell at Farmers' Markets as well as limited restaurants.
+We currently sell at Farmers' Markets and working to create new relationships with local restaurants.
 We're proud to say that our past interns have gone on to start garden projects in cities and in rural areas.
 We hope you'll consider joining us at Floodgate Farm!

 Ukiah Farmer's Market

-build a greenhouse (using post and beam, poles and cob)
+build a workshop/studio (using post and beam, poles and cob)

 build a freestanding compost toilet